‘Trend alert’: Study shows how pro-BJP toolkits get hashtags trending on Twitter

 The report says that the 75 “media manipulation campaigns” took the form of “trend alert” messages in the WhatsApp groups that called on members to participate in targeted mass-postings on Twitter.
 These messages contained a link to a Google Docs with a list of pre-written tweets and directions to post them at a specified time.

-The authors chose to focus on the BJP as it "dominates social media" and won the 2019 election.
+The authors chose to focus on the BJP as it was the ruling party.
 “Additional analyses of other parties’ WhatsApp groups will produce a more comprehensive picture,” it notes.

 They used historical trend data from the Twitter Trending Topics Archive.
 They were able to gauge the impact of these campaigns by following the users who tweeted or retweeted campaign hashtags: Studying campaign-related Twitter data of 2,368,000 tweets posted by 244,000 users, of which 92,000 were copy-pasted tweets by 4,750 participants.